Autodesk-Forge/forge-tutorial-postman/DA4ACAD/instructions/task-7.md

     ![Download Result](../images/task7-download_step_1.png "Download Result")

 3. In the response area, click **Save Response > Save to a file**.
 The output file downloads.
-Save the file as a *.zip* file, when prompted to.
+Save the file as a *.txt* file, when prompted to.

     ![Download Result](../images/task7-download_step_2.png "Download Result")